biolink/biolink-model/docs/index.md

  * [food component of](food_component_of.md) - holds between a one or more chemical substances present in food, irrespective of nutritional value (i.e. could also be a contaminant or additive)
      * [nutrient of](nutrient_of.md)
  * [gene associated with condition](gene_associated_with_condition.md) - holds between a gene and a disease or phenotypic feature that the gene or its alleles/products may influence, contribute to, or correlate with
+ * [gene product of](gene_product_of.md) - definition x has gene product of y if and only if y is a gene (SO:0000704) that participates in some gene expression process (GO:0010467) where the output of that process is either y or something that is ribosomally translated from x
  * [genetic association](genetic_association.md) - Co-occurrence of a certain allele of a genetic marker and the phenotype of interest in the same individuals at above-chance level
      * [condition associated with gene](condition_associated_with_gene.md) - holds between a gene and a disease or phenotypic feature that may be influenced, contribute to, or be correlated with the gene or its alleles/products
      * [gene associated with condition](gene_associated_with_condition.md) - holds between a gene and a disease or phenotypic feature that the gene or its alleles/products may influence, contribute to, or correlate with